 In an effort to continuously improve its data quality, CIHI has been working with different provincial ministries of health to compare counts at the aggregate level.
 We don't expect these counts to be similar to those of any ministry, as CIHI's inclusion and exclusion criteria are not necessarily the same as those used by the ministries; however, we don't expect very significant head count or trend differences either.
-Collaboration with the Saskatchewan Ministry of Health and others has been intensified in 2023, with a detailed-level comparison.
+Collaboration with the Saskatchewan Ministry of Health and others has intensified, with detailed-level comparisons.
 The initiative confirms that a time delay in reporting changes in the SMDB is a non-trivial source of differences.